cyberboy666/r_e_c_u_r/dotfiles/documenting_steps_from_old_img_to_working_here.md

 # documenting all the steps from old img of recur to working with new features

-- gonna start with a `sudo raspi-update` and `sudo apt-get update -y; sudo apt-get upgrade - y`
+- gonna start with a `sudo raspi-update` and `sudo apt-get update -y; sudo apt-get upgrade -y`

 ## setup